Plugins

 approach as the key generation step) and convert to hex

-- Look up the hash in the `api_keys` table using the service role
+- Look up the hash in the `api_keys` table using an untagged service

 - Throw 401 if not found